Search

 Payments

 Payment will be made retrospectively on receipt of invoices or other confirmation that the money has been spent in accordance with the proposals applied for.
-Payment will be made by BACS transfer to a group's bank account.
+Payment will be made by BACS transfer to a group’s bank account, or, where the council is acting on behalf of a group, by internal transfer.

 How to apply